 This is the story of Hadrian and Sabina.

 Divided into four parts, following four love affairs – including that of Hadrian and his beloved Antinous – Hadrian and Sabina: A Love Story offers a new interpretation of the relationship between the Roman emperor and his wife, and new insights into 2nd-century imperial politics.
-Darkly erotic and intensely historical, Hadrian and Sabina features historical personages as well as entirely fictional characters, with a touch of mysticism and the paranormal with appearances by ghosts and goddesses, priests and astrologers.
+Darkly erotic and intensely historical, Hadrian and Sabina features actual personages as well as entirely fictional characters, plus has a touch of mysticism and the paranormal with appearances by ghosts and goddesses, priests and astrologers.

 Sexy fun includes: polyamory, ménage, homosexuality, bisexuality, anal sex, double penetration, light bondage, voyeurism, dubious consent, mature/youth.
 Graphic content warning: violence, ancient Roman slavery, ancient Roman treatment of animals.

 Hadrian and Sabina Excerpts